-All students have access to the SCHS Fitness Centre.
+All students have access to the SCHS Fitness Centre during designated times, when supervision is provided by a staff member.
 For a small fee, students can use the cardio and weight-lifting equipment when supervision is provided.
 Students will be required to sign a waiver to access the space.
 Fees are used to maintain and replenish the equipment.